-- Game of Thrones features Tyrion giving a flurry of metaphors for masturbation in quick succession.
+- The show features Tyrion giving a flurry of metaphors for masturbation in quick succession.
 "I made the bald man cry!"

 - And then there's Olenna Tyrell shruggingly admitting Loras' sexuality by telling Tywin that he is indeed a 'sword-swallower' through and through.

 - Although most curses are in modern English, from time to time characters will reference the Fantasy Pantheon with curses like "Seven Hells!"

 - The Newlywed Game famously used "making whoopie" as a term for intercourse, though contestants sometimes slipped words out, so they also made use of a distinct "cuckoo" Sound-Effect Bleep.